tsiemens/pathfinder-toolkit/README.md

 # Pathfinder Toolkit App [![Google Play](http://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.lateensoft.pathfinder.toolkit)

-Pathfinder Toolkit is an application for use with the Pathfinder Roleplaying Game
+Pathfinder Toolkit is an Android application for use with the Pathfinder Roleplaying Game

+## Contribution Guidelines
+- This app is publicly release on Google Play, so all contributions must not disrupt the data of current users. issues, and comment so we can keep track of issues being worked on.
+- Feel free to fork, submit pull requests, and submit issues. **Please check for duplicates first**.
+- The working branch for public release is master.
+All release versions will have their own branch for reference.
+- General refactoring is appreciated as much as feature implementation.

-## Features include:
+## Features:
 - Complete character sheet manager for all your characters.
 - Campaign party manager for GMs to keep track of their party members’ stats.
 - Integrated initiative/encounter tracker to quickly make instances for your party.